-You pick groceries as your 2% category on the Cash+ each quarter and spend about $4,650 at grocery stores annually, which is about average for an American household, according to U.S. Bureau of Labor Statistics data.
+You pick groceries as your 2 percent category on the U.S. Bank Cash+ each quarter and spend about $5,250 at grocery stores annually, which is close to average for an American household, according to U.S. Bureau of Labor Statistics data.

-For your 5% categories, you pick clothing and home improvement stores — two of the more appealing purchase categories on the list — and spend about $1,100 in them annually.
-The rest of your spending ($10,150) earns you 1% back.
+For your 5 percent categories, you select clothing stores and home improvement stores — two of the more appealing purchase categories on the list — and spend about $1,700 in them annually.
+The rest of your spending ($7,250) earns you 1 percent back.

-In this scenario, your annual cash back will be $93 in the 2% category, $55 in the 5% categories and around $102 from everything else.
-Your total annual cash back will sum up to $250.
+In this scenario, your annual cash back will be $105 in the 2 percent category, $170 in the 5 percent categories and around $73 from everything else.
+Your total annual cash back will sum up to $348.

 Let’s apply a similar scenario to the Custom Cash card.
-You spend $15,900 annually, $4,650 of which you spend for groceries — your top spending category each billing cycle — bringing in 5% back.
-There’s no 2% category to up your earnings, so all your general purchases will only earn 1%.
-In this scenario, you’ll earn around $233 from the 5% category and $113 from general purchases.
-Therefore, you’ll get about $346 in annual cash back.
+You spend $15,900 annually, $5,250 of which you spend for groceries — your top spending category each billing cycle — bringing in 5 percent back.
+There’s no 2 percent category to up your earnings, so all your general purchases will only earn 1 percent.
+In this scenario, you’ll earn around $263 from the 5 percent category and about $107 from general purchases.
+In a year, you’ll earn close to $370 in cash back.

-As you can see, when you apply the math, the Cash+ loses.
-While it offers more potential value, that value is too hard to unlock without a lot of strategy and tailoring spending to the card.
-The Custom Cash, on the other hand, doesn’t require as much maintenance and is a flexible card with more attractive 5% categories.
+As you can see, when you apply the math, the U.S. Bank Cash+ loses.
+While it offers more potential value, that value is too difficult to unlock without a lot of strategy and tailoring your spending to the card.
+The Custom Cash, on the other hand, doesn’t require as much maintenance and is a flexible card with more attractive 5 percent categories.

 Final round: Chase Freedom Flex vs. Citi Custom Cash